Do you know your API from an SDK?Kurt Pimentel

 If you work at developing mobile apps every day, the difference and proper use might be second nature to you.
 Our experience suggests that is not true, but let us proceed with that assumption.
 The larger issue is that business function management leaders almost certainly do not understand the first thing about the two concepts and how their organization can use them in the proper manner to most effectively and efficiently improve mobile enterprise app development and performance.
 This is important as more and more app development investment is being done at the business function level.

-Sooooooo, to help move things along, we wanted to share what is meant when we talk about APIs and SDKs including how they interact with each other, how to effectively use them and how widespread SDKs have become.
+Sooooooo, do you know your API from an SDK?
+To help, we wanted to share what is meant when we talk about APIs and SDKs including how they interact with each other, how to effectively use them and how widespread SDKs have become.

 API (Application Programming Interface)

 True to its name, an API is an “interface” that allows software to interact with other software.
 It is comprised of a set of subroutine definitions, protocols, and tools for building application software.
 In general terms, it’s a set of clearly defined methods of communication between various software components.
 A good API makes it easier to develop a computer program by providing all the key building blocks.